UnvsCom/Wallets/CONF-FILE-EXAMPLES.md

 https://UNVS.com

-unvs.conf Wallet Folder Example Settings
+unvs.conf File (In Wallet Folder) Example Settings
 ----------------

 Below is a list of most commonly used **unvs.conf** file settings to help configure your wallet's abilities.